abuiles/ember-101/hands-on.md

 write asynchronous code in a sync manner.
 The function **.then** receives a function that will be called when the model has been saved successfully to the server.
-When this happens, it returns an instance of our friend and then we can transition to the route **Friends Show Friend** to see our friend's profile.
+When this happens, it returns an instance of our friend and then we can transition to the route **FriendsShowRoute** to see our friend's profile.

-If we click save and have filled all the required fields, we'll still get an error: ** The route friends.show was not found**.
+If we click save and have filled all the required fields, we'll still get an error: `The route friends.show was not found`.
 This is because we haven't defined a **Friends Show Route**.
 We'll do that in the next chapter.